lightning/bolts/02-peer-protocol.md

   transaction, AND is past this fulfillment deadline:
     - MUST fail the channel.

+### Bounding exposure to trimmed in-flight HTLCs: `max_dust_htlc_exposure_msat`

+When an HTLC in a channel is below the "trimmed" threshold in [BOLT3 #3](03-transactions.md), the HTLC is not claimable on-chain, instead being turned into additional miner fees if either party unilaterally closes the channel.
+Because the threshold is per-HTLC, the total exposure to such HTLCs may be substantial if there are many dust HTLCs present when the channel is force-closed.

+This can be exploited in griefing attacks or even in miner-extractable-value attacks, if the malicious entity avails <sup>[mining capabilities](https://lists.linuxfoundation.org/pipermail/lightning-dev/2020-May/002714.html)</sup>.

+The total exposure is given by the following back-of-the-envelope computation:

+	counterparty's `max_accepted_htlcs` * (`HTLC-success-kiloweight` * opener's `feerate_per_kw` + counterparty's `dust_limit_satoshis`)
+		+ holder's `max_accepted_htlcs` * (`HTLC-timeout-kiloweight` * opener's `feerate_per_kw` + counterparty's `dust_limit_satoshis`)

+To mitigate this scenario, a `max_dust_htlc_exposure_msat` can be applied at HTLC sending, forwarding and receiving.

+A node:
+  - upon an incoming HTLC:
+    - if the HTLC's `amount_msat` is inferior to the counterparty's `dust_limit_satoshis` plus the HTLC-timeout fee at the `feerate_per_kw`:
+      - if the `amount_msat` plus the dust balance on counterparty transaction is superior to `max_dust_htlc_exposure_msat`:
+        - SHOULD fail this HTLC once it's committed
+        - SHOULD NOT reveal a preimage for this HTLC
+    - if the HTLC's `amount_msat` is inferior to the holder's `dust_limit_satoshis` plus the HTLC-success fee at the `feerate_per_kw`:
+      - if the `amount_msat` plus the dust balance on holder transaction is superior to `max_dust_htlc_exposure_msat`:
+        - SHOULD fail this HTLC once it's committed
+        - SHOULD NOT reveal a preimage for this HTLC
+  - upon an outgoing HTLC:
+    - if the HTLC's `amount_msat` is inferior the counterparty's `dust_limit_satoshis` plus the HTLC-success fee at the `feerate_per_kw`:
+      - if the `amount_msat` plus the dust balance on counterparty transaction is superior to `max_dust_htlc_exposure_msat`:
+        - SHOULD NOT send this HTLC
+        - SHOULD fail this HTLC if it's forwarded
+    - if the HTLC's `amount_msat` is inferior to the holder's `dust_limit_satoshis` plus the HTLC-timeout fee at the `feerate_per_kw`:
+      - if the `amount_msat` plus the dust balance on holder transaction is superior to `max_dust_htlc_exposure_msat`:
+        - SHOULD NOT send this HTLC
+        - SHOULD fail this HTLC if it's forwarded

+For pre-`option_anchors_zero_fee_htlc` channels, the second-stage HTLC transaction fee is function of the negotiated `feerate_per_kw`.
+To avoid a node being significantly more exposed to trimmed balance in case of feerate increases when several HTLCs are pending which are near the dust limit, it is recommended to calculate that `feerate_per_kw` with some buffer.

+The `max_dust_htlc_exposure_msat` is an upper bound on the trimmed balance from dust exposure.
+The exact value is left as a matter of node policy, as what qualifies as a notable loss is devolved to the operator subjectivity.

 ### Adding an HTLC: `update_add_htlc`

 Either node can send `update_add_htlc` to offer an HTLC to the other,